adamwlev/adamwlev.github.io/_posts/2016-9-26-Topics-Tweeted-About-Rio-Olympics.md

 ## Building an App

-I used Flask to build a simple App that let's the user pick a Sport he or she would like to see the topics for and then displays the topics.
+I used Flask to build a simple App that let's the user pick a sport he or she would like to see the topics for and then displays the topics.
 You can find the app deployed [here](https://twitter-olympics-topics.herokuapp.com/).

 This process was challenging for someone who has little experience with front-end development.
 It took a lot of persistancy on my part and help from some of my classmates who were more versed in HTML and CSS.